-I HEREBY CERTIFY that a true copy of the foregoing Request for Specified Confidential Treatment, filed o., behalf of Tampa Electric Company, has been furnished by U. S. Mail on this day of April, 1998 to the following individuals:
+I HEREBY CERTIFY that a true copy of the foregoing Request for Specified Confidential Treatment, filed on behalf of Tampa Electric Company, has been furnished by hand delivery() or U. S. Mail on this // day of August, 1998 to the following individuals:

-Ms. Leslie J. Paugh\ Staff Counsel Division of Legal Services Florida Public Service Comm'n.
+Ms. Leslie J. Paugh Staff Counsel Division of Legal Services Florida Public Service Comm'n.
 101 East Gaines Street Tallahassee, FL 32399-0863